 Flexible Metallic Conduit

 Flexible Metallic conduit is also known as FMC and this is a type of flexible conduit used in commercial buildings, specifically underground car parks.
 FMC is made by coiling up metal and interlocking all of the rings together.
-This forms a flexible hollow tube which can be used to pull wires through.
+This forms a flexible hollow tube that can be used to pull wires through.

 This is suitable for use in dry areas where it's not possible to fit any type of rigid conduit.
 It has enough strength to protect the wires while still being flexible.
 This isn't, however, waterproof and that could be a problem in certain circumstances.